othermedia/munin-notify/README.md

 There are several known issues with Munin's alerting.

-1. FIXED alerts do not work correctly (fixed in Munin 2.0.26 - patch available at https://github.com/munin-monitoring/munin/pull/334)
+1. 'FIXED' notifications do not work correctly (fixed in Munin 2.0.26 - patch available at https://github.com/munin-monitoring/munin/pull/334)
-2. Inherited alert values do not produce alerts (not yet merged - patch available at https://github.com/munin-monitoring/munin/pull/362)
+2. Inherited alert thresholds do not produce alerts (not yet merged - patch available at https://github.com/munin-monitoring/munin/pull/362)